craigmaloney/pygame_book/source/chapter1/index.rst

 .. literalinclude:: program3.py
     :language: python
-    :lines: 74-87
+    :lines: 75-88
-    :lineno-start: 74
+    :lineno-start: 75
     :linenos:

-Line 74 copies the events that are waiting in the pygame event queue since the last time the events were picked up.
+Line 75 copies the events that are waiting in the pygame event queue since the last time the events were picked up.
 The event queue holds all of the events since the program was initialized, and continues receiving events for as long as the application is running.
 The ``events`` variable stores the list of those events for us to process in the upcoming block of code.

-Line
+Line 76 pulls out all of the events in the event queue in-turn.
+Lines 77-87 compare them with the event constants that we imported via the Pygame library.
+Each of these constants has a certain integer number associated with it.
+In this version of Pygame the ``QUIT`` constant equals 12.
+So whenever the event type in the event queue has the number 12 it means that a ``QUIT`` event type was triggered.
+It's up to the pygame program to do something useful with this event (which our program does by setting the ``running`` boolean flag to ``False`.
+(Line 77-78).

+It's best to use the Pygame constants rather than using the associated numbers, as the numbers for the events may change in later versions.
+Plus using ``QUIT`` or ``KEYDOWN`` is a lot more useful in your code than the associated number ("What does 12 mean again?")

+Lines 79-88 determine if a keyboard event happened.